Particle-Based Assembly Using Precise Global Control: Introduction

 Mahadev et al.~\cite{gathering_swarm} show how to gather $n$ particles within an obstacle environment in $O(n^3)$ actuation steps.
 Becker et al.~\cite{gathering_swarm_medicine} improve the runtime to only depend on the geometric complexity of the workspace, rather than on the number of particles.

 Closely related to this problem are occupancy, relocation and reconfiguration problems.
 For a given set of particles within an obstacle environment, these problems ask for a sequence of tilts such that (i) any particle reaches a designated position, (ii) a specific particle reaches a designated position, and (iii)~every particle reaches its respective target position.
 If particles are allowed to move a unit step on actuation, Caballero et al.~\cite{caballero2020hardness} show that (i) permits a linear-time algorithm, while the decision variants of (ii) and (iii) are NP-hard.
 More recently, Caballero et al.~\cite{caballero2020relocating} show PSPACE-completeness for (ii).
 Becker et al.~\cite{reconfiguring_swarm} show that (i) is NP-hard when particles have to move maximally.
 Balanza-Martinez~et~al.~\cite{hierarchical} give tighter results by proving PSPACE-completeness for all three problems in the full tilt model.
+Note that these problems are hard, even if we do not allow the particles to stick together.